MichaelCade/90DaysOfDevOps/Days/day54.md

 ![](Images/Day54_Kubernetes8.png)

 You will notice in the above that we also have a replicaset, in our deployment we define how many replicas of our image we would like to deploy.
-This was set to 1 initially, but if we wanted to quickly scale our application then we can do this several ways.
+This was set to 1 initially, but if we wanted to quickly scale our application then we can do these several ways.

-We can edit our file using `kubectl edit deployment nginx-deployment -n nginx` which will open a text editor within your terminal and enable you to modify you deployment.
+We can edit our file using `kubectl edit deployment nginx-deployment -n nginx` which will open a text editor within your terminal and enable you to modify your deployment.

 ![](Images/Day54_Kubernetes9.png)

-Upon saving the above in your text editor within the terminal if there was no issues and the correct formatting was used then you should see additional deployed in your namespace.
+Upon saving the above in your text editor within the terminal if there were no issues and the correct formatting was used then you should see additional deployed in your namespace.

 ![](Images/Day54_Kubernetes10.png)